tylersp7/kali-setup-script/README.md

 # Kali Setup Script

-Modified awesome blacklanternsecurity a bit
+Modified the awesome blacklanternsecurity setup script a bit and added tools from the dcarlin kali install script

 Prepares Kali for a pentest by enabling session logging, installing tools, and making common configuration changes